SmartAnswer

 Schumpeter was an Austrian economist who championed innovation and innovation's partner term, entrepreneurship.

-one of the 20th century’s major economists
+one of the most influential and renowned 20th-century economists

 an Austrian economist who identified innovation and entrepreneurial activities as the critical dimension of economic change, rather than market forces and price competition